 Gender reassignment

-If colleagues exclude a transgender person from work social events, they discriminate against this individual.
+If colleagues exclude a transgender person from work social events, they are discriminating against this individual.

 Marriage and civil partnership

-Dismissing an employee because they got married to another member of staff amounts to unlawful treatment.
+Dismissing an employee because they have got married to another member of staff amounts to unlawful treatment.

 Pregnancy and maternity